vokegpu/standard/README.md

 ---

-## Commit, Version, Use-Case and Code-Documentation
+## Commit, Version and Code-Documentation

 ### Commit